ggjlab/MCDA/README.md

 ## commonly_regulated_genes

-**function.R**: The script contains some functions that were needed in the following R script.
+**function.R**: The script contained some functions that were needed in the following R script.

-**Hydra_cell_type_pairs.ipynb**: The script is used for PAGA anaylsis per lineage among invertebrates and Hydra vulgaris (Hydra) was selected as an example.
+**Hydra_cell_type_pairs.ipynb**: The script was used for PAGA anaylsis per lineage among invertebrates and Hydra vulgaris (Hydra) was selected as an example.
 Edges in an abstracted graph with a probability higher than 0.0005 were considered as possible connections of cell-type hierarchies.

-**Hydra_differentially_expressed_genes.R**: The script is used for perform differential expression analysis for cells in each lineage-cell type separately according to the cell type hierarchy of invertebrates using FindMarkers function in Seurat.
+**Hydra_differentially_expressed_genes.R**: The script was used for perform differential expression analysis for cells in each lineage-cell type separately according to the cell type hierarchy of invertebrates using FindMarkers function in Seurat.
 Hydra was used as an example.

-**Human_cell_type_pairs.ipynb": The script is used for connecting cell states across time according to gene expression similarity of cell types in vertebrates.
+**Human_cell_type_pairs.ipynb"**: The script was used for connecting cell states across time according to gene expression similarity of cell types in vertebrates.
 Human was used as an example.

-**Human_differentially_expressed_genes.R**: The script is used for perform differential expression analysis for cells in each tissue-cell type separately according to the cell type hierarchy of vertebrates using FindMarkers function in Seurat.
+**Human_differentially_expressed_genes.R**: The script was used for perform differential expression analysis for cells in each tissue-cell type separately according to the cell type hierarchy of vertebrates using FindMarkers function in Seurat.
 Human was used as an example.

-**commonly_regulated_genes.R**: The script is used to generating the commonly regulated genes in seven species.
+**commonly_regulated_genes.R**: The script was used to generating the commonly regulated genes in seven species.
 The one to one gene homology relationship between human and other species were given in "MCDA/homologous _genes/one_one" folder.

 ## homologous _genes

-**MCDA/homologous _genes/one_one**: This folder contains the gene homology relationship used for weighted homology matrixes between human and other seven species were given.
+**MCDA/homologous _genes/one_one**: This folder contained the gene homology relationship used for weighted homology matrixes between human and other seven species were given.

-**MCDA/homologous _genes/all_all**: This folder contains the one to one gene homology relationship between human and other seven species.
+**MCDA/homologous _genes/all_all**: This folder contained the one to one gene homology relationship between human and other seven species.